 Assets included in the Balance Sheet at fair value consist mostly of Other Land and Buildings and this category is split into five subcategories.
 Each subcategory as a whole is revalued every five years.
 The current timetable for asset revaluations is given below:

-- 2023/24 Public Buildings (Leisure Centres, Public Conveniences, Theatres & Swimming pools), Heritage Assets (where held at Fair Value) - 2024/25 Educational Buildings (Primary, Secondary & all-through schools, Youth Clubs & Referral Units) - 2025/26 Offices and other Operational Buildings - 2026/27 Social Services Buildings - 2027/28 Car Park and Miscellaneous Land Assets
+- 2024/25 Educational Buildings (Primary, Secondary & all-through schools, Youth Clubs & Referral Units) - 2025/26 Offices and other Operational Buildings - 2026/27 Social Services Buildings

+2027/28 Car Park and Miscellaneous Land Assets